 |Home||About CCP-EM||CCP-EM Projects||Downloads||Resources / Documentation||Workshops / Courses||Symposium|

-Bugs and feedback please contact Tom Burnley / Colin Palmer at:
+To report bugs or give feedback please contact Tom Burnley / Colin Palmer at: firstname.lastname@example.org

 XQuartz is required for Mac install

-FlexEM and some other programs require Modeller to be installed and for users to have obtained a valid license key.
-Please register for a Modeller license key (free for acedemic use).
+FlexEM and some other programs require Modeller to be installed and for users to have obtained a valid licence key.
+Please register for a Modeller licence key (free for academic use).

-Linux: After running ./CCPEM-BINARY.setup you will be prompted to run ./Modeller.setup.
+Linux: After running ./install_ccpem.sh you will be prompted to run ./install_modeller.sh.
 Please run this and enter the license key when prompted.

 Mac: Please download and install the Modeller Mac package and use default installation location.